backstage/backstage/.changeset/beige-avocados-matter.md

 ---
-'@backstage/plugin-catalog-backend': patch
+'@backstage/plugin-catalog-backend': minor
 ---

-Replace `createCatalogPolicyDecision` export with `createCatalogConditionalDecision`, which accepts a permission parameter of type `ResourcePermission<'catalog-entity'>` along with conditions.
+**BREAKING (alpha api):** Replace `createCatalogPolicyDecision` export with `createCatalogConditionalDecision`, which accepts a permission parameter of type `ResourcePermission<'catalog-entity'>` along with conditions.
 The permission passed is expected to be the handled permission in `PermissionPolicy#handle`, whose type must first be narrowed using methods like `isPermission` and `isResourcePermission`:

 ```typescript
 class TestPermissionPolicy implements PermissionPolicy {